lsst-tstn/tstn-042/index.rst

 LED Drivers
 -----------
 The LED drivers are the `Thorlab LEDD1B <https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=2616&pn=LEDD1B>`__ T-Cube LED Drivers.
-These are used to power the LEDs in the projector.
-The LED Drivers will typically be operating at max power to operate the LEDs in the projector.
+These are used to drive power to the LEDs in the projector.
+The LED Drivers typically will function at max power to operate the LEDs in the projector.

-There are ten LED Drivers, each connected to a solid-state relay (SSR) for the 10 LEDs in the projector.
-Each SSR is connected to the LabJack, which sends a signal to each SSR to turn on the LED Driver and the corresponding LED.
+There are ten LED Drivers, each connected to a solid-state relay (SSR).
+Each SSR is connected to the LabJack, which is programmed to send a signal to the SSR that corresponds with the LED Driver(s)/LED(s) that are to be turned on.

+Each LED Driver will be funcitoning in modualtion mode, which allows for the LEDs that are selected to be adjusted in brightness.
+The LabJack is used to send a signal, via a BNC cable, to no more than two LED Drivers at a time (at most two LEDs will be on at a time in the projector).

 Arc Lamp
 --------